sonicnext-dev/MarathonRecomp/README.md

 - [Skyth](https://github.com/blueskythlikesclouds): Provided graphics consultation and support for dynamic aspect ratio.

 - [Darío](https://github.com/DarioSamo): Creator of the graphics hardware abstraction layer [plume](https://github.com/renderbag/plume), used by the project's graphics backend.

+- [Syko](https://x.com/UltraSyko): Aided in identifying fonts used by the original SonicNext logo.

 - Ray Vassos: Aided with German localization for the custom menus.